Trump Terrible 10: ESPN European Honeymoon Idiot Edition

 This morning Trump once again lost his mind on Twitter, attacking ESPN, attacking political correctness, attacking the Senate filibuster, calling terrorists “losers,” criticizing President Obama on terrorism, and defending his Muslim “travel ban.”

-Meanwhile, he keeps collecting Trump hotel revenues from the authoritarian leaders, coal companies, and other bad actors he's using government resources to help.
+Meanwhile, he keeps collecting Trump hotel revenues from the authoritarian leaders, coal companies, and other bad actors he’s using government resources to help, [UPDATE 09-15-17 1:20 pm: as well as from U.S. taxpayers.]

 Trump is again number one — the most disgraceful figure in the Trump administration.
 Trump is not merely a disgrace; he’s a total and complete disgrace.